eth-cscs/firecrest-v2/docs/setup/deploy/README.md

 ## Values file

-### Enabling <i>clusters-configs</i>
+### Enabling <i>cluster-configs</i>

 FirecREST supports the configuration of clusters using dedicated YAML files.
 This feature must be explicitly enabled in `firecrest-config.yaml` with the following declaration:
 ```
 clusters: path:/app/clusters
 ```
 Once configured, FirecREST will search for cluster configuration files in the specified "clusters" directory.
-To include these files in a Helm Chart deployment, one has to provide them via a ConfigMap named `firecrest-clusters-configs`.
+To include these files in a Helm Chart deployment, one has to provide them via a ConfigMap named `firecrest-cluster-configs`.
 The example below automatically loads all YAML files from the designated directory using a Helm template:
 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: firecrest-clusters-configs
+  name: firecrest-cluster-configs
 data:
   {{- (.Files.Glob "clusters/**.yaml").AsConfig | nindent 2 }}
 ```